Borek78/how-to-create-pandita/_includes/audiobook/9-additional-benefits.md

 The CC licenses are not just a legal tool.
 They are also a communication tool and an encouragement for those who would like to translate Buddhist books or create audiobooks of them.
 The presence of CC notices in books can also encourage others to share books on their websites.<br> <br>

 I am still very new to using CC licenses for sharing the Dhamma.
-I welcome any feedback, comments, or advice. <br> <br>
+I welcome any feedback, comments, or advice. <br>